pupilfirst/wd301-scripts/handling-advanced-ui-events/display-project-details/README.md

 Save the file.

-Now, we will create a wrapper component to provide context value to `ProjectDetails` component.
+Now, we will create a wrapper component so that we will be able to render child elements like a modal window for creating a task.
+We will use the `Outlet` component to help us with this.

 Create a file `src/pages/project_details/index.tsx` with following content.